jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

     conda env create -f environment-exact-win64.yml
     conda activate organoid_tracker

-The last command is necessary because Tensorflow 2 is not available in Anaconda.
 If you need to remove (the previous version of) OrganoidTracker, execute this command:

     conda env remove -n organoid_tracker

 To test if the software is working, run `python organoid_tracker.py`.
 A window should pop up, from which you can load images and tracking data.
 See the Help menu for more information and tutorials.

-Note: in previous versions of OrganoidTracker you would need to install CUDA and cuDNN.
-Because those programs are now installed via Anaconda, you no longer need to do this.

 > Tip: you can install the `orjson` library into your Conda environment to speed up saving/loading of AUT files by a factor of two.
 To do this, run the command `conda install --channel conda-forge orjson`.